MiguelSanLeon/holidays-survey/README.md

 - This part of the program shows all the questions with the options below and the message "Enter your choice:"

+- In the first question the user will choose between the different age groups.
+This way it will be easier to show the results of the survey.
 ![Age group question](assets/readme-files/age_group-question.png)

+- The second question in the survey allows the user to choose a gender.
+The first two questions are immutable in the survey.
 ![Gender question](assets/readme-files/gender-question.png)

+- From this point on, the survey is reconfigurable and the questions can be modified without fear of affecting the operation of the program.
+The third question is properly related to the main topic of the survey, and in it we will choose who we like to travel with the most.
 ![Mate question](assets/readme-files/mate-question.png)

+- In the fourth question the user will choose between the seasons of the year.
 ![Season question](assets/readme-files/season-question.png)

+- In this question the user must choose a continent that has not yet been visited.
 ![Continent question](assets/readme-files/continent-question.png)

+- The next question provides users with a list of countries where they can choose the one they would like to visit.
 ![Country question](assets/readme-files/country-question.png)

+- The following question offers the user a list of places that are usually visited during holidays.
 ![Places question](assets/readme-files/places-question.png)

+- This question offers a list for the user to choose what they liked the most about their holidays.
 ![The most question](assets/readme-files/the-most-question.png)

+- This question offers a list for the user to choose what they liked the least about their holidays.
 ![The least question](assets/readme-files/the-least-question.png)

+- This is the last question on the survey, although it is possible to add more if necessary and it would not affect the operation of the program.
 ![Recommend question](assets/readme-files/recommend-question.png)

 ### Retake Survey or Show Results